Art and Design

 At Fairhaven, Art and Design is taught across school through the six main areas of Art: Drawing, Printing, Collage, Sculpture, Painting and Textiles.
-The curriculum we deliver is designed to cover the National Curriculum and also ensure that the skills the children are learning are progressive through a two year Programme of Study.
-The children will also study great artists, architects and designers in history.
+The curriculum we deliver is designed to cover the National Curriculum and ensure that the skills the children are learning are progressive through a two year Programme of Study.
+The children will study a range of traditional, modern and contemporary art.

 Art work will be completed in a sketch book.
 This sketch book will go up with the children from year group to year group.